Chicago Hash House Harriers Hare Guide

 Lastly, and most importantly, when you are setting trail (especially if you are doing it with flour) you are going to encounter people that ask what you’re doing.
 The smart thing to tell them is that you’re setting trail for your running club and that you’re simply using chalk or flour so the runners know where to go.
 It’s also helpful to explain to them that if you’re that what you’re putting down is just flour and is perfectly safe for pets and little children, and will wash away quickly.

-Remember that when you’re out laying trail you’re a representative of the Chicago Hash House Harriers, and even though we all enough being rude, crude, and socially unacceptable, that doesn’t mean that we want our hares to go out there pissing off the locals and getting the authorities called on us.
+Remember that when you’re out laying trail you’re a representative of the Chicago Hash House Harriers, and even though we all enjoy being rude, crude, and socially unacceptable, that doesn’t mean that we want our hares to go out there pissing off the locals and getting the authorities called on us.
 Want to get your trail immortalized for all of the wrong reasons?
 Piss off somebody while setting trail and get the cops called on us.

 Step 5: Chalk Talk, Sweeping The Trail, and Manning the Beer Stop